Calendar Reset Leveraged ETFs

 Discover the power of weekly, monthly and quarterly reset ETFs

-Know the Basics
+Know the Basics of Leveraged ETFs

 Leveraged ETFs are considered easier-to-use and lower cost than other methods of leverage, such as borrowing on margin or using options strategies.
+ETFs can be bought and sold at any time during market hours.

 QUICK POINTS

-- ETF structure
+- ETF wrapper

 - Easy-to-use, low cost

-- Use swaps for exposure
+- Uses derivatives for exposure

-S-E-T: The 3 Levers of Leveraged ETFs
+The 3 Levers of Leveraged ETFs

 Security